Norris Locomotive Works

 Octavius Norris left for Austria to help his brother William in a start-up there.
 Another brother, Septimus (presumably born right before Octavius), had joined the business, but management devolved to Richard and his son Latimer.
 In 1853 Richard paid off the creditors and forged ahead as Richard Norris & Son.
 Business was at its peak in 1855, the year United States Science magazine devoted almost its whole issue to the firm.
 Many of the pictures in the post you are reading are taken from excerpts of that article found in a 1984 Railroad History magazine article at JStor (article and free registration here).

 In 1860, Richard, then 53 years old and with a net worth of $1.5 million, for unknown reasons decided to ratchet down the business.
-Perhaps he saw the Baldwin behemoth to his east as an impossible competitor.
-By 1867 the buildings had been vacated and his factory complex was split up to expand surrounding business.
+The Norris family had its roots in Maryland, and the Norris businessmen were sympathetic to the Southern cause in the Civil War.
+Local competitor Matthias Baldwin was an outspoken abolitionist, who fought for Black enfranchisement and was color-blind in his hiring.
+This cost him sales in the Southern states before and during the war, which orders Norris was more than happy to fulfill.
+After the Northern victory, the South was impoverished, and the North did not feel any loyalty to the Norris locomotives.
+In addition, Norris undoubtedly saw the Baldwin behemoth to his east as an impossible competitor.
+By 1867 the buildings had been vacated and his factory complex was split up and purchased in 1870 by the surrounding businesses.

 Sketch from 1855 looking north on 17th Street.